jecki/DHParser/documentation_src/manuals/01_ebnf.rst

     >>> syntax_tree.content
     '{"array":[1,2.0,"a string"],"number":-1.3e+25,"bool":false}'

-You might have noticed that all insignificant whitespaces adjacent to the delimiters have been removed this time (but, of course not the significant whitespace between "a" and "string" in "a string").
+You might have noticed that all insignificant white-spaces adjacent to the delimiters have been removed this time (but, of course not the significant whitespace between "a" and "string" in "a string").
 And the difference, the use of these two directives makes, is even more